A Fresh Installation Walk-through

 Upon booting from CD, USB or PXE, the OmniOSce installer displays several boot options.
 To install, one may press return or let it time out and the installation will continue.

 After selecting the keyboard layout, the top-level installation menu will be shown.
 This provides a number of options but for a simple installation onto a clean hard disk select the highlighted option Find disks, create rpool, and install OmniOSce and press return.

-Enter a hostname for the installed system, and press return.
+Enter a hostname for the new system, and press return.

 To select a time-zone, first choose a continent or ocean from the displayed menu then follow through to select a region and finally the desired timezone.
 If you wish to enter a POSIX time-zone string directly select the last option displayed option (none) or if you want to use UTC then choose that option directly.

 The installer now begins to install the operating system image onto the hard drive and shows progress to the screen.

 When finished writing to the hard drive, the installer displays status information.
-Type enter to proceed.
+Press return to proceed.

 The post-installation menu provides an option to configure some basic system parameters before first boot, as well as options to reboot or halt the system.

-Selecting option 1 shows a menu through which some initial system parameters such as IP address and passwords can be configured.
+Selecting the first option shows a menu through which some initial system parameters such as IP address and passwords can be configured.

 When finished, the system can be rebooted via the menu.